 Capitalized interest - The University follows the policy of capitalizing interest as a component of fixed assets for self-constructed projects.
 Interest incurred on funds used during construction, less interest earned on related interest-bearing investments, is capitalized as a cost of construction.
-No interest was capitalized for the years ended June 30, 2017 and 2016.
+No interest was capitalized for the years ended June 30, 2018 and 2017.

-Construction in progress - The University has signed contracts for the construction of a new tennis facility.
-The total estimated cost to complete is approximately \$590,000.
-Additionally, the University entered into a contract to renovate the dining facility.
-The total construction cost is estimated at \$1,000,000, of which \$850,000 was paid as an incentive payment by the University's food service vendor.
-(See Note 2, Deferred Revenue.)
+Construction in progress - The University has signed contracts for the construction of a new science building.
+The total estimated cost to complete is approximately \$7,281,000.
+Additionally, the University previously entered into a contract to renovate the dining facility.
+The total construction cost was \$952,000, of which \$850,000 was paid as an incentive payment by the University's food service vendor.
+(See Note 2, deferred revenue.)